corsairmarks/combined_silfae_revisited/mod/README.md

 * 5.0.0 Update all merged mods for Stellaris version 3.4 "Cepheus"
 * 5.1.0 Update merged mod Animated Hollow Portraits: Revisited at 5.1.0
 * 6.0.0 Update all merged mods for Stellaris version 3.6 "Orion"
+* 7.0.0 Update all merged mods for Stellaris version 3.7 "Canis Minor"